 The filmmakers who succeed in the long term educated themselves on ALL the aspects of the creative and business sides of filmmaking.
 James Cameron, Chris Nolan, and David Fincher didn’t just wake up and start making amazing and game-changing films, they studied everyday and added new tools in the tool box.

 The skills that put food on my table today weren’t learned in a film school, I learned them by constantly reading books, taking online courses or listening to audiobooks/podcasts.

 “90% of success is just showing up.” – Woody Allen

 Woody was correct.
-I’ll rather work with some one who shows up everyday and bust his/her ass than a “talented” lazy ass.
+I’ll rather work with some one who shows up every day and busts his/her ass than a “talented” lazy ass.
 Consistency builds a career and more importantly builds a life.
-If you show up everyday and read a book, learn something new, or try a new thing, this is what builds you up into a unstoppable creative force.
+If you show up every day and read a book, learn something new, or try a new thing, this is what builds you up into an unstoppable creative force.

 If you do not learn these three things Branding, Audience Building and Marketing you will not make a living as an indie filmmaker selling your films or products online.
 Marketing is not a horrible thing, without it you would not know about some of your favorite products or services.

 As a filmmaker living in the world today these three subjects have to be in your toolbox.
 I’ll be going into much deeper depth on each of these subjects in the future.
 They are large and vast topics but understand you need to know and use them in your filmmaking.

 A filmmaker today that is trying to self-distribute or sell their films or products online and that doesn’t consider him or herself an entrepreneur is not going to make it.